Late heroics help Shaquem Griffin earn more playing time with Seahawks

-Through the haze of another afternoon giving up an absurd amount of passing yards — Dak Prescott’s 472 yards were the most Seattle has ever allowed to an opposing quarterback — emerged a few defensive highlights for the Seahawks.
+Through the haze of another Sunday giving up passing yards in amounts that once would have seemed unfathomable but this year are becoming uncomfortably routine — Dak Prescott’s 472 yards were the most Seattle has ever allowed to an opposing quarterback — emerged at least a few defensive highlights for the Seahawks.

 And the performance of one player — Shaquem Griffin — appears to be good enough to earn him a permanent spot on the roster.